keegan-a/ChatGPT/README.md

 ```
 Keep this terminal window open while you use the app.

+> **Fresh assets every time:** When you serve the project from `localhost`, any previously cached service workers are automatically cleared so you always load the latest layout.

 ---

 ## 5. View the app in your browser